jdquerales/MilestoneProject_3/README.md

 The deployed application is fully responsive.
 I tested my site on Safari, Firefox, Opera and Google Chrome.
-The mobile and desktop version of the website looks very good and it is working as desired.
+The mobile and desktop version of the website looks very good and it is working as planned.

 I used the chrome DevTools to test that the website is fully responsive.
+I have also used my own Desktop/Laptop and mobile phone.
 I tested the following devices (mobile and tablet sizes):

 - Moto G4.